timhuang0/BettingMarket/README.md

 10. User at address C withdraws winnings of 1.9 ether.
 11. User at address A attempts to withdraw from the betting contract, this is denied as they have no winnings.
 12. User at address B attempts to withdraw from the betting contract, this is denied as they do not posess a betting position.

+## Testing
+To test the code on a local development blockchain, transfer the code in `Betting.sol` and `BettingMarket.sol` to http://remix.ethereum.org.

+In the compile sidebar tab, select compiler version `0.5.2+commit.1df8f40c.Emscripten.clang` and press Ctrl-S to compile.

+In the run sidebar tab, select "Javascript VM" for the runtime environment.
+Select both contracts and press deploy.
+Once deployed, interact with the contracts in the Deployed Contracts sidebar.

+To deploy the code to the Ethereum blockchain using Remix, download Metamask: https://metamask.io/ and select "Injected Web3" in the run sidebar tab.